Engin-Boot/capture-behavior-of-a-visit-counter-AjinkyaGhatol/needs-director.md

 Scenario: 10 percent of nursing staff are remaining out of all nursing staff

-  Given management system in hospital sent report about number of beds to director
+  Given management system in hospital sent report about number of staff to director
   When Director got the report
   Then Director contacted hospital nearby for availability of nurses and hire